Glaucoma

 This is the most common form of glaucoma.
 The drainage angle formed by the iris and cornea remains open.
 But other parts of the drainage system don't drain properly.
 This may lead to a slow, gradual increase in eye pressure.

-This form of glaucoma occurs when the iris bulges.
+This form of glaucoma happens when the iris bulges.
 The bulging iris partially or completely blocks the drainage angle.
 As a result, fluid can't circulate through the eye and pressure increases.
-Angle-closure glaucoma may occur suddenly or gradually.
+Angle-closure glaucoma may happen suddenly or gradually.

 Normal-tension glaucoma